marrov/compPy/notes.md

 ## Tuesday 15.10.2019

 - Testing is tedious but worth it in the long run.
-It also enforces progamming in smaller chunks.
+It also enforces progamming in smaller chunks!

 - "-m" flag searches for the module given directly afterwards